netdata/netdata/docs/getting-started.md

 Thanks for trying Netdata!
 In this getting started guide, we'll quickly walk you through the first steps you should take after getting Netdata installed.

-Netdata can collect thousands of metrics in real-time without any configuration, but there are some valuable things to know to get the most out of Netdata based on your needs.
+Netdata can collect thousands of metrics in real-time and use its database for long-term metrics storage without any configuration, but there are some valuable things to know to get the most out of Netdata based on your needs.

 We'll skip right into some technical details, so if you're brand-new to monitoring the health and performance of systems and applications, our [**step-by-step tutorial**](step-by-step/step-00.md) might be a better fit.